monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 ```

 It is common to use `attempt` before `runToFuture` or `runSyncUnsafe`.
-Typed error will be exposed as a `Left` and terminal error will result in a failed `Future` or an exception thrown (in `runSyncUnsafe`)
+The typed error will be exposed as a `Left` and the terminal error will result in a failed `Future` or an exception thrown (in `runSyncUnsafe`).

 Both methods have corresponding reverse operations: